If you are a current parent and need to contact a member of staff please go to Myschoolportal

 My career has evolved from management accountancy through business analysis and project management to business leadership.
 Along the way, I have accumulated experience in both private (McVities, Hotpoint) and the not for profit sector (CITB).

 I am working alongside the Headmaster, senior team and Governing Body to formulate the strategy to turn the Headmaster’s vision into reality over the coming years.
-This delivery of this task is facilitated and supported by the very capable support staff.
+The delivery of this task is facilitated and supported by the very capable support staff.

 Mrs Keryn Neaves